“I tell you,” he replied, “if they keep quiet, the stones will cry out.”

 Here is the scene.
 Passover was about to begin, and the crowds were descending upon Jerusalem to celebrate and give their sacrifice.
 Jesus was among the crowd… There He is riding on a donkey.
 The people start to make way for Him.
 They are not only creating a path, but they also throw down palm branches and their outer garments.
 In joyous celebration they shout out their praises: “Hosanna!
 Blessed is he who comes in the name of the Lord!”

 Today is Palm Sunday where we remember this scene.
-Recently I was rereading this passage afresh and verse 40 jumped out at me.
+Recently I was rereading this Bible passage afresh and verse 40 jumped out at me.
 We, Christians, love this verse.
-It’s a motivational verse that gives voice to our praise.
-“The stones are not going to shout on my watch.”
+It’s a motivational verse that gives voice to our praise, gives a verse for our song.
+“The rocks are not going to shout on my watch.”

 Would the Stones Have Really Had Cried Out?